trax-project/moodle-trax-logs/doc/tech.md

 For furthur details, you can look at the source code which is documented.

-### Naming the Statement class
+### Naming the statement class

-Your Statement class must be correctly named in order to be detected by the plugin.
+Your statement class must be correctly named in order to be detected by the plugin.
 The name is based on the name of the Moodle event.
 For example:
 * `core\event\course_module_viewed` must be implemented by a class named `course_module_viewed`.
 * `mod_forum\event\course_module_viewed` must also be implemented by a class named `course_module_viewed`.
 * `core\event\user_loggedout` must be implemented by a class named `user_loggedout`.

-### Placing the Statement class in the right folder
+### Placing the statement class in the right folder

-For Moodle native events, Statement classes must be located in `TRAX_PLUGIN/classes/src/statements/CORE_OR_PLUGIN_NAME/`.
+For Moodle native events, statement classes must be located in `TRAX_PLUGIN/classes/src/statements/CORE_OR_PLUGIN_NAME/`.
 For example:
 * `core\event\course_module_viewed` must be implemented by a class located in `TRAX_PLUGIN/classes/src/statements/core/`.
 * `mod_forum\event\course_module_viewed` may be implemented by a class located in `TRAX_PLUGIN/classes/src/statements/mod_forum/`, or in `TRAX_PLUGIN/classes/src/statements/core/`.

-For events coming from third-party plugins, Statement classes must be located in `THIRD_PARTY_PLUGIN/classes/xapi/statements/`.
+For events coming from third-party plugins, statement classes must be located in `THIRD_PARTY_PLUGIN/classes/xapi/statements/`.

 ### Using the right namespace

-The namespace of the Statement class must be consistent with its location.
+The namespace of the statement class must be consistent with its location.
 For instance:
 * If the class is located in `TRAX_PLUGIN/classes/src/statements/core/`, the namespace must be `logstore_trax\src\statements\core`.
 * If the class is located in `TRAX_PLUGIN/classes/src/statements/mod_forum/`, the namespace must be `logstore_trax\src\statements\mod_forum`.